bvlj/android_vendor_lineage_health/docs/product_document.md

 logs and messages are stored, and applied extra protection to ensure data is safe.
 All the security measures used here are built using existing battle-tested solutions such as Android ContentProviders, Android Keystore, SELinux and SQLite encryption.
-All the low level data access operations are performed by the HealthStore Mod, an app which hosts content providers in which records and other data are saved.
+All the low level data access operations are performed by the CareCache Mod, an app which hosts content providers in which records and other data are saved.
 The content providers are a standard way for android apps to expose their data to other processes in a safe way thanks to the support of Android Runtime permissions.

-The HealthStore Mod app can also be put in a special SELinux context with tight rules that prevent other apps from accessing its data folder when SELinux is being enforced.
+The CareCache Mod app can also be put in a special SELinux context with tight rules that prevent other apps from accessing its data folder when SELinux is being enforced.
 There exists multiple separate databases: the records database, the access-control database and the medical profile database.